 For example, it is irrelevant if the property is titled in only one individual’s name.
 The only way to overcome this presumption that the property is marital in Missouri is to show that the property was acquired by one of the ways listed above.

-Non-marital property, however, is not considered marital merely because it has become commingled with marital property.
+Non-marital property in Missouri, however, is not considered marital merely because it has become commingled with marital property.
 For example, money acquired by one spouse through an inheritance placed into a joint checking account does not necessarily convert this money to marital property.

 The key is to be able to prove to the court which portion of the money is non-marital and which part is marital.
 If the money cannot be traced to prove which half is marital and which half isn’t, then the court will consider all the money to be marital property.